 Next, look at triangle ACD.
 Label the length of AC that was found in triangle ABC, leave the answer in its most exact form as the root will be cancelled when squared.
 Use Pythagoras’ Theorem to work out length AD.

 We work through the second problem as a class.
 I encourage students to draw the cuboid on one half of their mini-whiteboard and in the second half draw the right-angled triangles.
 Similar to the diagram above.
 It’s important to leave the working of the first example on the board to help students see the various stages.
+Click here to watch the video.

 The interactive Excel file can be used for additional practise before students work independently through the questions on the third slide and worksheet.